 Supply chain sustainability (SCS) is an all-inclusive view of supply chains that addresses their environmental, social, economic, and legal impact.
 The principle behind SCS is that businesses have a social responsibility toward the entire planet and its inhabitants.
 SCS helps businesses build positive brand awareness and improve long-term profitability.

-Importance of a sustainable supply chain
+The importance of a sustainable supply chain

 Consumer companies’ supply chains account for over 80 percent of all greenhouse-gas emissions and more than 90 percent impact on land, air and the associated ecosystem.
 Conversely, a sustainable supply chain ensures that businesses comply with rules and regulations, practice and support international sustainable business principles to help reduce negative environmental effects.

 In addition, most consumers prefer sustainable, eco-friendly products.
 62% of eco-conscious consumers in the UK and US believe that these products are better for their health.
 66% of consumers will spend more on products if they are from a sustainable brand.

 SCS aims to create products and services that provide environmental, social, and economic value to everyone involved in the supply chain.
 The following measures can help you achieve sustainable supply chains:

 - Assess how sustainable your supply chain is.
 Engage a third party to audit and implement best practices to improve your sustainability efforts.